Mode of StudyPart-time work based

 At the start of the course, you'll put together a Learning Contract with the University and your employer that outlines what you'll study.

-To get a degree, you need to accumulate a total of 360 credits.
-You can get these credits in 3 ways:
+To get a degree, you need to accumulate 360 credits.
+You can get these credits in three ways.

 You can get credit for the qualifications you already have, such as a Foundation degree, HNC, HND or international equivalent.
-You may also be able to get credit for relevant business-based work experience.
+You may also get credit for relevant work experience.

 Contact us to find out if you can receive RPL credit for your current qualifications or work experience.